yewalenikhil65/Beam-Dynamics/Rohit_work/Readme.md

-1) Code for linear damped Euler-bernoulli beam (uncontrolled)
+ Code for linear damped Euler-bernoulli beam (uncontrolled).
+Physical Parameters, ICs and BCs for the beam based on [paper](https://journals.sagepub.com/doi/10.1243/09596518JSCE688)

 - Install `Julia 1.6` from https://julialang.org/downloads/
 - Important packages to be imported
 - `] add DifferentialEquations`